sysulic/MEPK/README.md

 MEPK is a knowledge-based planner implemented in C/C++.
 It treats a knowledge-base as a state in the search progress, enabling reasoning about multi-agent epistemic states.
 The planner supports both breadth-first search and heuristic search strategies.

+We are developing [MEP Online (Ipv6)](http://[2409:8a55:c4d:f8b0:bd90:8649:dbb6:54a5]:3000/), an interactive platform designed to make MEPK more accessible and easier to understand.

 ## System Requirements

 ### Supported Platforms